getodk/slack-server/readme.md

 ubuntu ALL=(ALL) NOPASSWD: ALL
 ````

+## 2. Install software on your local machine
+1. Install [ansible](https://docs.ansible.com/ansible/intro_installation.html) v2.2.0 or later.

-## Run ansible to configure machine
+## 3. Run ansible to configure remote machine
-1. Clone this repo.
+1. Clone or download this repo.
 1. Read over `playbook.yml` and `roles/*/main.yml` to understand behavior.
 1. Ensure the correct IP to the machine is in `hosts` file.
 1. Ensure `ubuntu.pem`, `slackin.token` and `welcomebot.token` are in `secrets`.